johnlaine1/fsnd-movie-trailer/README.md

 - You can delete the existing index.html to prove that it is getting generated.
 - Ensure that you have Python installed on your system.
+- Ensure that you have Requests installed on your system or run `pip install requests`.
 - cd into the project `cd fsnd-movie-trailer`

 ## Using the Application
 Point your browser to index.html